 Tooth discoloration can affect your confidence, especially when only one tooth appears darker than the rest of your smile.
 This commonly happens when a tooth becomes non-vital due to trauma, decay, or root canal treatment.
 Unlike regular whitening methods that work on the surface, internal whitening focuses on improving the shade from inside the tooth.
 The non vital teeth whitening procedure is a specialized dental treatment designed to safely restore brightness to non-living teeth while preserving their structure and strength.

 Patients often prefer this conservative solution because it avoids unnecessary crowns or veneers and delivers natural-looking results.
-When performed under professional supervision, the non vital teeth whitening procedure can dramatically enhance smile aesthetics, boost confidence, and improve overall oral appearance without aggressive dental intervention.
+When performed under professional supervision, this procedure can dramatically enhance smile aesthetics, boost confidence, and improve overall oral appearance without aggressive dental intervention.

-Dentists use specialized materials placed inside the tooth chamber to break down these internal stains gradually.
-Modern non vital tooth bleaching techniques are carefully controlled to protect surrounding tissues while achieving consistent shade improvement.
-This internal method ensures that the whitening process targets the root cause of discoloration rather than just masking it on the surface.
-As a result, patients experience a more uniform and long-lasting cosmetic outcome.
+This internal method ensures that the whitening process targets the root cause of discoloration rather than just masking it on the surface, resulting in a more uniform and long-lasting cosmetic outcome.

 The treatment process is simple, comfortable, and performed in a dental clinic under sterile conditions.
 It generally includes: